AMingBling/IDATA2304-project-student-made-gadgets/README.md

 When a node is added, the user can use the control panel to add sensors with associated actuators.

+The user can also check the status of nodes which checks the status of connected sensors and actuators.

+If the measured values are too high or too low in relation to the desired values of the user, the associated actuators can be toggled on/off.

 ### Available Control Panel commands

 - CheckGreenhouse